StanJulia/CmdStan.jl/notes/Pkg3.md

 I'm left with several questions/observations, mainly workflow related:

 1. It seems Pkg(3) expects Julia to run in the 'correct' directory?
-E.g. after `generate HelloWorld` I found the project in the current working directory.
+E.g. after `generate HelloWorld` ( as in the Pkg docs ) I found the project in the current working directory.
 The Pkg REPL also relies on that I think.

 1. I like this idea of having several Julia processes running, each bound to a project.
 Is that the idea?
 Pretty quickly I found myself constantly working in the Pkg REPL for a particular project.